WICG/navigation-api/README.md

 To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.push({ state: newState })`.

 To read the current entry's state, instead of using `history.state`, use `appHistory.current.getState()`.
 Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.current.setState()`.

+To watch for changes to an entry's state that occur without the entry itself changing, you can use the `statechange` event on a given `AppHistoryEntry`.
+(This isn't possible with the `window.history` API.)

 In general, state in app history is expected to be more useful than state in the `window.history` API, because: